Taoshif1/LeetCode-ProblemSolves/README.md

 2. If the current element is **not equal to `val`**, place it at the front
 3. Increase the count of valid elements

-This avoids unnecessary shifting and keeps the solution simple and efficient.
+This avoids unnecessary shifting & keeps the solution simple and efficient.

 ---